-PROGRAM 1.1.2 Investigate the use of federal funds and local funds, including Community Development Block Grants (CDBG) and the Affordable Housing Fund, to provide technical and/or financial assistance, if necessary, to existing lower- and moderate-income, owner-occupants of residential properties through low-interest loans or emergency grants to rehabilitate and encourage the preservation of existing housing stock.
-Ongoing On April 29, 2015, the City published RFP No. 15-55 for use of the City's Affordable Housing Fund toward affordable housing development or programming.
-The following three projects received approval of the funding from City Council on November 24, 2015 and here is an update on project implementation for 2017: 1.
-An agreement with Community Development Partners granting \$1,975,000 to assist with the acquisition, rehabilitation and conversion of an existing 12-unit apartment building located at 6001 Coast Boulevard for affordable housing - 6 for low-income veterans and 6 with a priority for low-income seniors and veterans (Newport Veterans Project).
-In June 2017, the project closed on construction financing.
-Building permits were issued and construction began in July 2017.
-Temporary occupancy was issued in January 2018 and inspections from the Orange County Housing Authority are scheduled in February 2018.
-The lease up of the units were also in process with anticipated move-ins by Spring 2018.
-2. Senior Home Repair Program - An agreement with Habitat for Humanity Orange County (Habitat OC) granting up to \$600,000 for critical home repair for lower-income seniors.
-The first project was completed in West Newport in March 2017.
-The second project was completed in Corona del Mar in October 2017.
-The third and fourth projects were close to completion in Bayview and Santa Ana Heights in December 2017.
-Additionally, there were three projects in the application process in 2017 in West Newport Mesa, Bayside Village, and Peninsula Point.
-3. Seaview Lutheran Plaza Project - Seaview Lutheran Plaza was awarded \$1.6 million to assist with the rehabilitation of an existing 100-unit apartment building that is affordable to lower-income seniors located at 2800 Pacific View Drive.
-On July 26, 2016, the City and Seaview Lutheran entered into an affordable housing grant agreement for \$800,000 of the award for the upgrades to existing bathrooms.
-The design and permits were approved late 2016 and construction was under way throughout 2017.
-By the end of 2017, 60 of the 100 units were complete; anticipated completion of the remaining units is Spring 2018.
-The remaining \$800,000 will be provided in a loan agreement for kitchen upgrades.
-The loan agreement was in review with the Seaiview Lutheran Board in 2017.
-Both the grant and loan agreement will extend the affordability requirement through 2069.
+PROGRAM STATUS 1.1.2 Invest local Develor Afford techning neces incomproper emergencou igate the use of federal funds and funds, including Community opment Block Grants (CDBG) and the able Housing Fund, to provide cal and/or financial assistance, if sary, to existing lower- and moderate-e, owner-occupants of residential rties through low-interest loans or gency grants to rehabilitate and rage the preservation of existing and stock.
+Ongoing On April 29, 2015, the City published RFP No. 15-55 for use of a Affordable Housing Fund toward affordable housing develop programming.
+The following three projects received approval of the fun City Council on November 24, 2015 and here is an update of implementation for 2017: 1.
+An agreement with Community Development Partners \$1,975,000 to assist with the acquisition, rehabilitation and coman existing 12-unit apartment building located at 6001 Coast for affordable housing - 6 for low-income veterans and 6 with for low-income seniors and veterans (Newport Veterans Project 2017, the project closed on construction financing.
+Building per issued and construction began in July 2017.
+Temporary occup issued in January 2018 and inspections from the Orange Housing Authority are scheduled in February 2018.
+The lease units were also in process with anticipated move-ins by Spring 2 2.
+Senior Home Repair Program - An agreement with Habitat for Orange County (Habitat OC) granting up to \$600,000 for criti repair for lower-income seniors.
+The first project was completed Newport in March 2017.
+The second project was completed in C Mar in October 2017.
+The third and fourth projects were completion in Bayview and Santa Ana Heights in Decemb Additionally, there were three projects in the application proces in West Newport Mesa, Bayside Village, and Peninsula Point.
+3. Seaview Lutheran Plaza Project - Seaview Lutheran Plaza was \$1.6 million to assist with the rehabilitation of an existing apartment building that is affordable to lower-income seniors I 2800 Pacific View Drive.
+On July 26, 2016, the City and Lutheran entered into an affordable housing grant agree \$800,000 of the award for the upgrades to existing bathrood design and permits were approved late 2016 and construction way throughout 2017.
+By the end of 2017, 60 of the 100 u complete; anticipated completion of the remaining units is Spr The remaining \$800,000 will be provided in a loan agreement fupgrades.
+The loan agreement was in review with the Seaiview B granting version of Boulevard a priority by In June mits were ancy was a County up of the 2018.
+Humanity cal home do in West orona del close to be 2017.
+In 2017 awarded 100-unit ocated at Seaview ment for oms.
+The vas under nits were ing 2018.
+In Lutheran